candytale55/ANKI-VOCABULARY/PT_Countries.md

 ## Southern Europe Countries

-Certainly!
-Here is the regenerated table with the adjustments you requested:

 | Portuguese   | Gênero/Número | IPA (PT) | IPA (BR)  | English               | English IPA | Spanish            | Spanish IPA | No. |
 |--------------|---------------|----------|-----------|-----------------------|-------------|--------------------|-------------|-----|